- 483350 - Newcastle (Callaghan)

 Requirements and Structure Back to top

-Qualification for the award of Bachelor of Medical Radiation Science requires the completion of 240 units.
+Qualification for the award of Bachelor of Medical Radiation Science requires the completion of 240 units of approved courses.

 |Back to top|